Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 1         1 35.100 31.47571 38.72429
 2         2 33.088 32.33078 37.86922

-# We will use a point to represent mean value ("geom_point" and y = mean) and we will create an error bar with "geom_errorbar()" function, using critical values from confidence interval.
+# We will use a point to represent mean value ("geom_point" and y = mean) and then create an error bar with the "geom_errorbar()" function, using critical values from a confidence interval.
 > ggplot(toPlot, aes(x = sample_id, y = mean, colour = sample_id))+
 +   geom_point()+
 +   geom_errorbar(aes(ymin = lower, ymax = upper), width = .2)